 Bookings must be made through this online portal.
 When the scheme began, the UK government said sixteen hotels had been contracted, with 4,600 rooms set aside for these quarantining arrivals.

+The charge for a single adult is £1,750.
 Anyone dodging quarantine risks fines ranging from £5,000 rising to £10,000.

-British travelers will be able to use the existing NHS health app to access their vaccine records, or alternatively request a paper letter.
+British travelers can use the existing NHS health app as a "vaccine passport" to access and demonstrate vaccine records on the app.
+Alternatively, you can request a paper letter with your vaccine status.

 What's the Covid situation?

 The UK suffered a devastating first wave in 2020, followed by a troubling winter 2020/2021 in the wake of the discovery of the Alpha (Kent) variant.